cfw-guide/ios.cfw.guide/_pages/en_US/installing-doubleh3lix.md

   - Depending on your usage, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

-The doubleh3lix application will be installed to your home screen.
+The doubleh3lix application can now be opened from home screen.
 {: .notice--success}

+## Running doubleh3lix

+1. Open the doubleh3lix application from your home screen
+1. Tap "Jailbreak"

+If your device crashes or restarts unexpectedly and the jailbreak isn't installed, simply try running the exploit again until it does work.
+{:.notice--info}